 - A complete folk theorem for finitely repeated games, accepted at International Journal of Game Theory, Ghislain Herman Demeze Jouatsa

 - Probabilistic transitivity in sports, Computers & Operations Research, 2019, Vol 112, Philipp Külpmann and Johannes Tiwisina

 - Identifying the Reasons for Coordination Failure in a Laboratory Experiment, Philipp Külpmann and Davit Khantadze

-- Rational Delay of Effort in Projects with Uncertain Requirements, Philipp Külpmann
+- Rational Delay of Effort in Projects with Uncertain Requirements, R&R at Economic Theory, Philipp Külpmann

 - Strategic formation of homogeneous bargaining networks, Games and Economic Behavior, 2017, Vol 106, 51-74, Florian Gauer and Tim Hellmann

-- Cognitive Empathy in Conflict Situations, R&R at International Econonomic Review, Florian Gauer and Christoph Kuzmics
+- Cognitive Empathy in Conflict Situations, accepted at International Econonomic Review, Florian Gauer and Christoph Kuzmics

 - International environmental agreements for local and global pollution, Journal of Environmental Economics and Management, 2017, Vol 81, 38-58, Michael Günther and Tim Hellmann.

 - A note on "Renegotiation in repeated games", Games and Economic Behavior, 2019, Vol 114, 318-323, Michael Günther, Christoph Kuzmics, and Antoine Salomon

 - Full revelation under optional verification, Economics Letters, 2019, Vol 176, 14-16, Simon Schopohl